 After enrolling nearly 7,500 people in the study, the researchers found that among persons at high cardiovascular risk, a Mediterranean diet supplemented with extra-virgin olive oil or nuts reduced the incidence of major cardiovascular events.3

-- Drink Bone Broth Hunter-gatherers maximized their resources.
+Hunter-gatherers maximized their resources.
 They boiled the inedible animal parts to make drinkable broth.
 Though modern-day clinical research on the health benefits is limited, it is believed to be nutritious and contain vitamins and minerals consistent with a hunter-gatherer diet, such as calcium, magnesium, phosphorus and other minerals needed to strengthen your own bones.4 Try drinking bone broth to get the benefits from animal bones, cartilage and skin that we may not get in our otherwise modern diet.
 Simply simmer bones in water and vinegar, adding vegetables or herbs to add flavor.
 Use bones from any meat you cook: pork, beef, veal, turkey, lamb, bison, buffalo, venison, chicken or fish.

-- Cook with Healthy Fats Extra virgin olive oil delivers vitamins and antioxidants known to help fight inflammation and benefit the blood and heart.
+A Mediterranean diet essential, extra virgin olive oil delivers vitamins and antioxidants known to help fight inflammation and benefit the blood and heart.
 It’s great to drizzle on salad, pasta or fresh vegetables.
 When cooking, be sure to heat EVOO at appropriate temperatures (too high can release toxic compounds5), and purchase high quality (cold-pressed not chemically or heat processed, pure not diluted with other oils, and look for “pressed on” or “harvest date” not expiration dates).
 In addition, consider incorporating coconut, avocado, macadamia and ghee oils to your diet.
 These oils tend to be healthier versus seed and vegetable oils.

-- Rethink Your Meat Today, lots of people think a healthy diet equals a diet without red meat, but red meat has some redeeming dietary qualities.
+Today, lots of people think a healthy diet equals a diet without red meat, but red meat has some redeeming dietary qualities.
 It’s high in vitamins B12, zinc, and iron.
 What you should avoid are processed meats such as bacon, deli meats, and sausage that are high in salt and fat.
 Instead, opt for fresh, lean cuts of red meat once or twice a week, ideally organic 100% grass-fed beef known to be the most nutrient-rich and antibiotic-free (and, the closest to how animals ate when our ancestors hunted them).
 These recommendations also agree with the American Cancer Society’s guidelines to limit meat to a few servings a week.
 A hunter-gatherer-inspired diet also incorporates game meats such as bison, duck or goose.
 Organ meats from these animals are also higher in polyunsaturated fats, which are key to brain health.

-- Consider Therapeutic Fasting Our ancestors fasted for days out of necessity because food wasn’t always readily available.
+Our ancestors fasted for days out of necessity because food wasn’t always readily available.
 Once primarily observed in modern times as a religious practice, fasting is gaining in popularity for its health benefits.
 A one-year observational study demonstrated the safety of a periodic Buchinger fast of between 4 and 21 days, as well as its beneficial effects on health and well-being.
 This research found periodic fasting led to marked weight loss and improvements in several cardiovascular risk factors, such as obesity, abdominal circumference and blood pressure6—all the consequences of our modern lifestyle.

-- Catch Some Fish Both the Paleo and Mediterranean diets are rich in seafood.
+Both the Paleo and Mediterranean diets are rich in seafood.
 But deep-fried catfish or shrimp aren’t what those diets promote.
 Instead, add cold water fish like wild fresh-caught salmon or trout to your plate.
 Cold water fish are healthier, with higher levels of omega-3s, which are scientifically documented to prevent heart disease, stroke, and improve brain health.
 And, they have lower levels of toxic elements, like mercury, reducing the risk of further toxicity.
 If you don’t like fish, talk with your health care professional about adding an omega-3 supplement to your dietary routine.

-- Incorporate Some “Foraged” Foods Foraging for leafy greens, root vegetables, berries, nuts and even plants we consider weeds today would have been a regular part of our ancestors’ daily activities.
+Foraging for leafy greens, root vegetables, berries, nuts and even plants we consider weeds today would have been a regular part of our ancestors’ daily activities.
 (Dandelions and edible flowers may have been dessert!)
 Both the Mediterranean and the Paleo diets promote consumption of “raw” foods, like fresh fruits, vegetables, nuts, and seeds, but balance them with the proteins mentioned above.
 And be sure to wash and dry all produce carefully before eating to reduce the risk of contamination with bacteria.
 Though eating some foods in a fresh or natural state does preserve vitamins and may add fiber to the diet, improving digestion, cooking foods also has its advantages, releasing other vitamins and destroying harmful bacteria.7

 And remember, there weren’t any French fries, potato chips, soda, drive-through windows or chocolate bars 2.5 million years ago.
 Keep this rule of thumb in mind—eat foods that don’t have a label on them, like fresh veggies, fruits, nuts, berries, fish, and lean red meat.
 If you do, you’ll be on the road to a healthier diet, and a healthier lifestyle reminiscent of our ancestors.